 So, if menstrual/female health tracking is important to you, investing in an Apple watch may be worth it.
 In fact, all Apple technology will have this feature, so you may even consider switching to an Apple handset.

 4. Cost (and value for money)

 You probably don’t need me to tell you that Apple watches are expensive!
 (Although there are places you can find cheap or used Apple watches).
 Bought new, the latest Apple Watch is more than 3 times the price of the Fitbit Charge 3.
-Also, its double the price of the Ionic, which is the most expensive Fitbit.
+Also, it used to be double the price of the Ionic, which was the most expensive Fitbit.
 With the introduction of the New Fitbit Sense, this is no longer the case.
 Worth mentioning is the newly released Fitbit Versa 3 which gives Apple a good fight for the money.